sgenesi/team-profile-generator/README.md

-# team-profile-generator

-# portfolio-generator
+# Team-Profile-Generator

-The Portfolio Generator is a command-line application that dynamically generates a professional portfolio from a user's input using the Inquirer package.
+The Team Profile Generator is a CLI application that generates an HTML file of your team members that is website ready.

 Table of Contents
 * [User Story and Acceptance Criteria](#user-story-and-acceptance-criteria)